 About Industrial-Organizational Psychology

-What I-O psychologists don’t do:
+What People Trained in I-O psychology don’t do:

-- Conduct therapy sessions
+• Conduct therapy sessions

-- Diagnose or treat mental disorders
+• Diagnose or treat mental disorders

-- Ask your employees to lay on a couch and talk about their mothers
+• Ask your employees to lay on a couch and talk about their mothers

-What I-O Psychologists Do
+What People Trained in I-O Psychology Do

-- Provide businesses with evidence-based solutions to common problems
+• Provide businesses with evidence-based solutions to common problems

 Imagine if…

 Imagine if you noticed that your car had a wobble in the front end when you’re driving.
-You decide to take it to a couple of mechanics for an estimate.
+You’d probably take it to a couple of mechanics for an estimate.
 One mechanic takes your car into her garage, spends some time with it, looking at all of the pieces and parts, and then tells you what’s going on and how she’s going to fix the exact problem you’re having.
 The other mechanic tells you–without looking at your car–what other people are doing to fix that wobble and that he’s going to use that method and it should fix the problem.

 Who are you going to give your business to?